NimsaraPeiris/flask-notes-app/README.md

 kubectl get svc flask-notes-service
 ```

-6. Open a seperate terminal window and start Minikube tunnel to expose the service to your local machine (you should keep this running until you finish working with the app)
+6. Open a seperate terminal window and start Minikube tunnel to expose the service to your local machine (you should keep this running until you finish working with the app):

 ```bash
 minikube tunnel